Anthropic

 Structured Output

-While Anthropic models don't have native JSON mode or structured output like some providers, Prism implements a robust workaround for structured output:
+While Anthropic models don't have native JSON mode or structured output like some providers, Prism implements two approaches for structured output:

 - We automatically append instructions to your prompt that guide the model to output valid JSON matching your schema